nowihs/react-native-poc/README.md

 # react-native-poc
-A proof-of-concept React Native app with Expo, PostgreSQL, Typescript, Stripe, and TailwindCSS.
+A proof-of-concept React Native app with Expo, PostgreSQL, Stripe, and TailwindCSS.